darioperez/critical-hit-portfolio-2021-refresh/content/projects/plugstreaming.md

   </div>
 </div>

-We integrated socia media and blogs into the player so listener can check latest info from their favorite radio stations.
-In addition we added a realtime chat where listeners and show staff can interact in realtime.
+I integrated socia media and blogs into the player so listener can check latest info from their favorite radio stations.
+In addition I added a realtime chat where listeners and show staff can interact in realtime.

 </div>